Exotic quantum subgroups and extensions of affine Lie algebra VOAs -- part I

-Semi-colons in the $\mu$-column of Table 5.1 indicate that multiple $\mu$'s be considered, in the order given.
+Semicolons in the $\mu$-column of Table 5.1 indicate that multiple $\mu$'s be considered, in the order given.
 When a linear combination of $\mu$'s is given, use \eqref{rhoineq2}.
-For example, for $A_4$ level 11, first use $x_{(0010)}=3$ and $x_{(1314)}=1$ in \eqref{rhoineq2} to show that 5 $Z_{\lan\la\ran}$ vanish, and then use $\mu=(0401)$ in \eqref{upperbd} to show the remaining 3 $Z_{\lan\la\ran}$ vanish.
+For example, for $A_4$ level 11, first use $x_{(0010)}=3$ and $x_{(1314)}=1$ in \eqref{rhoineq2} to show that five $Z_{\lan\la\ran}$ vanish, and then use $\mu=(0401)$ in \eqref{upperbd} to show the remaining three $Z_{\lan\la\ran}$ vanish.